ptwobrussell/Mining-the-Social-Web-2nd-Edition/README.md

 ## Preview the IPython Notebooks

-This edition of _Mining the Social Web_ extensively uses [IPython Notebook](http://ipython.org/notebook.html) to facilitate the learning and development process, and the best way to preview the source code is with the links below.
-Chapters that aren't hyperlinked yet will be available as soon as that content is available in the ebook through [O'Reilly Media's Early Access](http://bit.ly/135dHfs).
-All source code is estimated to appear in this repository by mid-July 2013.
+This edition of _Mining the Social Web_ extensively uses [IPython Notebook](http://ipython.org/notebook.html) to facilitate the learning and development process.
+If you're interested in what the example code for any particular chapter does, the best way to preview it is with the links below.
+When you're ready to develop, pull the source for this GitHub repository and follow the instructions for installing the virtual machine to get started.

 * [Chapter 0 - Preface](http://nbviewer.ipython.org/urls/raw.github.com/ptwobrussell/Mining-the-Social-Web-2nd-Edition/master/ipynb/Chapter 0 - Preface.ipynb)
 * [Chapter 1 - Mining Twitter: Exploring Trending Topics, Discovering What People Are Talking About, and More](http://nbviewer.ipython.org/urls/raw.github.com/ptwobrussell/Mining-the-Social-Web-2nd-Edition/master/ipynb/Chapter 1 - Mining Twitter.ipynb)